Bin-Huang/prray/README.md

 _Think of it as an async version of method `forEach`_

 The forEachAsync() method executes a provided async function once for each prray element concurrently.
-It returns a promise that resolved after all iteration promises resolved, or rejects immediately if any of the promises reject.
+It returns a promise (`PrrayPromise` exactly) that resolved after all iteration promises resolved, or rejects immediately if any of the promises reject.

+The provided async function is called on every element concurrently.
+You may optionally specify a concurrency limit.

 - `func(currentValue, index, prray)`
 - options